calvin-c13/Syllabus-Automated-Google-Calendar/README.md

    - [Download Python](https://www.python.org/downloads/) if not already installed.

 2. **Google Developer OAuth Client ID Credentials:**
-   - Obtain OAuth client ID credentials by following instructions from the [Google Calendar API Quickstart](https://developers.google.com/calendar/api/quickstart/python#authorize_credentials_for_a_desktop_application).
+   - Obtain OAuth client ID credentials and token.json by following instructions from the [Google Calendar API Quickstart](https://developers.google.com/calendar/api/quickstart/python).

 3. **Folder with course syllabuses in pdf form**
    - Ensure that all the courses you want to add to Google Calendar are in a single folder and are in pdf form.

-4. **Ensure the python script, credentials.json, and folder containing syllabuses are in the same working directory**
+4. **Ensure the python script, credentials.json, token.json, and folder containing syllabuses are in the same working directory**

 ## Usage